-When you have a goat that has never kidded before.
-Yet when she does, she has an extremely complicated birth that almost kills her and does kill 2 out of the 3 babies she tried so desperately to deliver.
+When you have a goat that has never kidded before, yet when she does, she has an extremely complicated birth that almost kills her and does kill two out of the three babies she tried so desperately to deliver.
 That will break your heart.

-When you have a rabbit attacked by a stray dog and only to awake to a partially demolished cage and traces of your prized rabbit that will break your heart.
+When you have a rabbit attacked by a stray dog and awake to a partially demolished cage and traces of your prized rabbit that will break your heart.

 Predators are a part of homesteading.
 Difficult births are a part of homesteading.
 Crops not thriving are a part of homesteading.

-You just have to accept that as much as a homestead will fill your heart, it will break it also.
+You just have to accept that as much as a homestead will fill your heart, it will also break it.

 5. Organization Matters